 - Thoroughly research the areas of our business impacted by GDPR – COMPLETE

 - Appoint a Data Protection Manager – COMPLETE

-- Rewrite our Data Protection Agreement – IN PROGRESS
+- Rewrite our Data Protection Agreement – COMPLETE

 - Create a roadmap of all data and assess the new risks – COMPLETE

-- Assess all third-party company data policies – IN PROGRESS
+- Assess all third-party company data policies – COMPLETE

 - Perform the necessary changes/improvements to our product based on the requirements – COMPLETE